leaonline/easy-speech/README.md

     .catch(e => console.error(e))
 ```

+#### Loading voices

-It will go through several stages to setup the environment:
+The init-routine will go through several stages to setup the environment:

 - detect and that SpeechSynthesis is basically supported, if not -> fail
 - load voices directly